 The length of time you keep a temporary dumpster is also factored into the cost.
-Standard rental periods are generally ten days, but if you need to keep the dumpster longer, that may impact the final price of your container.
+Standard rental periods are generally ten days, but if you need to hang onto it longer, that may impact the final price of your container.

-If you plan on renting a dumpster for a long-term project, please ask about our ongoing roll off rental services when you call.
+If you're planning for a long-term project, please ask about our ongoing roll off rental services when you call.